 Halibut are abundant in the calm protected waters.
 “Chicken” halibut in the 15 – 25 pound class make up the bulk of the catch but each year many larger fish get weighed in at the resort.
-Other species of bottom fish that can be targeted are lingcod, red snapper, and a variety of other rockfish that accumulate on the reefs that surround the island.
+Other species of bottom fish that can be targeted are lingcod, pacific cod, and a variety of other rockfish that congregate on the reefs that surround the island.

 Being a floating resort has allowed Haa-Nee-Naa Lodge to situate their guests only minutes from the migratory paths of millions of pacific salmon.
 Once the exclusive haven of commercial salmon fishermen, Dundas Island’s calm, protected, swell-free waters were pioneered by Haa-Nee-Naa Lodge – the island’s first and only sportfishing resort.
 Lodge guests need only take a short boat ride, 2 to 20 minutes from the Lodge to the finest salmon fishing waters found anywhere in the world.

 Fishing is done primarily by motor mooching (slow trolling) cut-plug herring behind 10’6 graphite rods with Canadian style single action reels.
 Fishing the slow back eddies along kelp beds and rock walls at depths of 10-35 pulls (20-70 feet) is an extremely effective method for targeting the aggressive Chinook and Coho salmon which are abundant in the area.
 For those who prefer to fish with a geared level wind reel, the Lodge provides these outfits as an alternative.
 Also available to guests is a selection of Sage 8 wt fly fishing rods and reels.